| 2009 |

 | 2025 |

-A homozygous nonsense mutation in CABS1 in an infertile man causes protein truncation, reduces CABS1 interaction with the perinuclear theca protein ACTL9 (shown by Co-IP), leads to absence of acrosome in spermatozoa, and causes abnormal localization of the sperm oocyte-activation factor PLCζ, resulting in total fertilization failure. |
+A homozygous nonsense mutation in CABS1 causes protein truncation, reduced interaction with the perinuclear theca protein ACTL9 (identified by Co-IP), absent acrosome in spermatozoa, and abnormal localization of the sperm-borne oocyte activation factor PLCζ, leading to total fertilization failure. |

-Whole-exome sequencing, Co-immunoprecipitation of wild-type vs. mutant CABS1 with ACTL9, immunofluorescence, Western blot, transmission electron microscopy |
+Whole-exome sequencing, Co-immunoprecipitation (wild-type vs. mutant CABS1 with ACTL9), immunofluorescence, Western blot, transmission electron microscopy, transfection of mutant plasmids |

 Journal of assisted reproduction and genetics |